Armillaria mellea: Description

 The basidiocarp of each has a smooth cap 3 to 15 cm in diameter, convex at first but becoming flattened with age often with a central raised umbo, later becoming somewhat dish-shaped.
 The margins of the cap are often arched at maturity and the surface is sticky when wet.
 Though typically honey-coloured, this fungus is rather variable in appearance and sometimes has a few dark, hairy scales near the centre somewhat radially arranged.
 The gills are white at first, sometimes becoming pinkish-yellow or discoloured with age, broad and fairly distant, attached to the stipe at right angles or are slightly decurrent.
+The flesh of the cap is whitish and has a sweetish odour and flavour with a tinge of bitterness.

 The stipe is of variable length, up to about 20 cm long and 3.5 cm in diameter.
 It is fibrillose and of a firm spongy consistency at first but later becomes hollow.
 It is cylindrical and tapers to a point at its base where it is fused to the stipes of other mushrooms in the clump.
 It is whitish at the upper end and brownish-yellow below, often with a very dark-coloured base.
 There is a broad persistent skin-like ring attached to the upper part of the stipe.
 This has a velvety margin and yellowish fluff underneath and extends outwards as a white partial veil protecting the gills when young.
-The flesh of the cap is whitish and has a sweetish odour and flavour with a tinge of bitterness.

 Under the microscope, the spores are approximately elliptical, 7–9 by 6–7 μm, inamyloid with prominent apiculi (short, pointed projections) at the base.
 The spore print is white.
 The basidia (spore-producing structures) lack basal clamps.

 The main part of the fungus is underground where a mat of mycelial threads may extend for great distances.
 They are bundled together in rhizomorphs that are black in this species.
 The fungal body is not bioluminescent but its mycelia are luminous when in active growth.

-Hosts and symptoms
+Similar species

+In addition to a number of reclassified species, Armillaria gemina lacks the yellow cap background and A. nabsnona has a darker hue.